By: Emily Miller

 4. Robyn, “Missing You”

 The Great Robyn released the life changing “Dancing On My Own” in 2010 and then left us FOR EIGHT YEARS.
 At some points it was nearly impossible to carry on, but we all did so bravely.
 Until finally this year Robyn released a new album and proved that she was an angel sent by God to give us catchy music.
-“Missing You” in particular is pure magic.
+“Missing You” in particular is exceptional.
 No other artist can make lyrics so sad, yet so dance-able.
 At one point she sings “I’ve turned all my sorrow into glass,” and I swear the orchestrations somehow sound like glass.
 Robyn we MISSED you.

 3. Leon Bridges, “Bad Bad News”